fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 osqueryd --flagfile=/etc/osquery/fleet.flags
 ```

-When using a flag file on Windows, make sure that paths to files in the flag file are absolute and not quoted.
-For example in `C:\Program Files\osquery\osquery.flags`:
+When using a flag file on Windows, make sure that file paths in the flag file are absolute and not quoted.
+For example, in `C:\Program Files\osquery\osquery.flags`:

 ```
 --tls_server_certs=C:\Program Files\osquery\fleet.pem